pvlasak/Whiplash_Test_Web_App/README.md

 # Whiplash Test Result Database
+Please note that data saved in the database are not real and are not derived from the real EuroNCAP test.

 ## Description:
 In this project a web based application is created using Flask framework which is intended for gathering the result data